emanuelemengoli/emanuelemengoli.github.io/_pages/about.md

 # <p>Your City, State 12345</p>

 news: true # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: False # includes social icons at the bottom of the page
 ---

-I am a final year Masters student at the [École Polytechnique](https://www.polytechnique.edu), majoring in Computer Science and Telecommunications, with a focus on Wireless Sensor Networks and Artificial Intelligence.
-I am currently visiting the [Information and Network Dynamics](https://indy.epfl.ch) lab of EPFL, writing a thesis on "Dynamic Bayesian Optimization for Improving the Performance of Cellular Networks", under the supervision of Prof. [Patrick Thiran](https://scholar.google.com/citations?user=7Ek7pqgAAAAJ&hl=it&oi=ao).
+I'm a final-year MSc Computer Science student at [École Polytechnique](https://www.polytechnique.edu), specializing in Wireless Sensor Networks and AI.
+Currently, I'm at EPFL's [Information and Network Dynamics](https://indy.epfl.ch) lab, working on my thesis, "Dynamic Bayesian Optimization for Cellular Networks Performance," supervised by Prof. [Patrick Thiran](https://scholar.google.com/citations?user=7Ek7pqgAAAAJ&hl=it&oi=ao).
-Previously, I was an intern in the Data Science team of [Cisco Meraki](https://meraki.cisco.com) in Paris.

-I graduated in Industrial Engineering, specialising in ICT, at [the University of Bologna](https://www.unibo.it/en) discussing a thesis on predictive maintenance for the prediction of vehicle failures.
-The algorithm I developed was acquired from [Movyon](https://www.movyon.com/en/home).
+Previously, I interned at [Cisco Meraki](https://meraki.cisco.com)'s Data Science team, developing a novel [time series prediction model](https://ieeexplore.ieee.org/abstract/document/10411520) for L2 device anomaly detection.

+I obtained my BSc in Industrial Engineering from the [University of Bologna](https://www.unibo.it/en), specializing in ICT.
+As part of my thesis, I developed an algorithm for vehicle failures prediction, later acquired by [Movyon](https://www.movyon.com/en/home) for tunnel failure monitoring.

-Research Interests
+## Research Interests
 ======
 I am broadly interested in the intersection of **federated** and **reinforcement learning** for **wireless cellular** and **sensor networks**.

-Specifically my current projects develved around:
+Specifically, my latest projects have develved on:
-My current work focuses on:
 - RL for dynamic routing adaptation for multi-hop LPWANs
 - Byzantine fault tolerance of signSGD + an alternative accelerated version of signSGD
 - RIS-assisted tracking and localisation